underscoreio/essential-scala-doodle-case-study/src/pages/animation/example.md

 Canvas.animate(Java2DCanvas.canvas, frames)
 ```

 If you play with this code you'll find it has an annoying problem: it only updates the ball's position on key presses.
 What we really want is to the ball continually moving around the screen.
 We can achieve this by joining the `velocity` stream with the `redraw` stream.
-The resulting stream will have a value everything there is a new value available on either `velocity` and `redraw`.
+The resulting stream will have a value everytime there is a new value available on either `velocity` and `redraw`.
 Since `redraw` is updated 60 times a second (the screen refresh rate) this will give us a ball that moves around smoothly.
 The following redefinition of `location` is sufficient.

 ```scala
 val location = redraw.join(velocity).map{ case(ts, m) => m }.